Timeline for the Portage Road Project

 · December 1945 – the first land purchases on Portage Road are publicized in the Kalamazoo Gazette.
 The first building contract for what was then called the Streptomycin Building (Building 38) is signed.

-· 1946 – construction on Building 38 starts, followed by starts on other buildings.
+· Beginning of 1946 – construction on Building 38 starts, followed by starts on other buildings.

 · 1946-1949 – construction proceeds slowly because of post-war shortages of building materials and construction workers.